jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

     (vi) statements of general policy approved under section 17B or 17C of the Conservation Act 1987; and (vii) any conservation management strategy, conservation management plan, or reserve management plan that has been co-authored, authored, or approved by a Treaty settlement entity and the views of the entity on the proposed land exchange; and
   (b) may consider any conservation management strategy, conservation management plan, or reserve management plan (other than a strategy or plan referred to in paragraph (a)﻿(vii)).
-(2) The panel must not grant the approval unless the panel is satisfied that the land exchange (including any money that may be received under clause 30 and any conditions that the panel may impose in accordance with clause 32) will enhance the conservation values of land managed by the Department of Conservation.
+(2) The panel must not grant the approval unless the panel is satisfied that the land exchange (including any money that may be received under clause 30 and any conditions that the panel may impose in accordance with clause 32) will enhance the conservation values of conservation areas and Crown-owned reserves considered as a whole.
 (3) The panel must not grant the approval if—
   (a) the land to be exchanged by the Crown is—
     (i) land listed in Schedule 4; or